 Dave (or Dmac, as our students know him) is our director and tenth-year regional director.
-He has a master’s in recreation from the University of Tennessee and is a graduate of the National Outdoor Leadership School (NOLS) instructor course.
+He has a master’s degree in recreation from the University of Tennessee and is a graduate of the National Outdoor Leadership School (NOLS) instructor course.
 He is a Wilderness First Responder, Swiftwater Rescue Technician, and American Canoe Association Level 4 Whitewater Instructor.
 In his spare time, Dmac can be found mountain biking all over the southeastern U.S.

 Amanda is a North Carolina native and an honors graduate from Appalachian State University.
 She earned her degree in journalism, and served as president of the ASU climbing team and executive member of the Club Sports program.
 After college, she moved to Boulder, Colorado, to work for Climbing magazine, SNEWS magazine, and a digital marketing agency.
 Amanda is a Wilderness First Responder and also spends some time as a field instructor for our fall school group programs.
 After work and on weekends, Amanda can be found trail running and mountain biking in the beautiful western NC mountains.

 Stacey began her outdoor pursuits exploring the Rocky Mountains during childhood camping trips with her family.
 Her passion for outdoor education continued during a college semester abroad in Wales.
 She has a bachelor of arts in journalism from Drake University, and a bachelor of science in environmental studies from Shenandoah University.
 Stacey was a writer and editor for several years before transitioning into the world of outdoor education.
 She enjoys backpacking, traveling, running, and nature photography.
 She is a Wilderness First Responder.

 Marketing and admissions assistant

 Joan has a bachelor’s degree in marketing from Florida State University, where she played varsity volleyball all four years.
 Her daughter, Sarah, is a fifth-year Adventure Treks student, and her son, Thomas, is entering his third year with us.
 Joan teaches water aerobics classes at the local YMCA, and in her free time she can be found hiking, skiing, and stand up paddleboarding.